skjolber/logback-logstash-syntax-highlighting-decorators/README.md

 ## Details
 The `SyntaxHighlightingDecorator` supports a list of `<syntaxHighlighterFactory>` elements.
 The colors are applied in natural order.
-Highlighters not wanting to contribute to the current JSON event are expected to return a full ANSI clear/reset.
+Highlighters not wanting to contribute to the current JSON event are expected to return an ANSI reset (including escaping).

 # History